 STAR is a five-year USAID-funded Fellowship project that improves the knowledge and skills of US and low-and-middle-income country (LMIC) professionals and institutions engaged in global health.
-Partners include Johns Hopkins University, University of California, San Francisco, and the Consortium of Universities for Global Health.
+STAR is in partnership with the University of California, San Francisco.

 - 100% of STAR Fellows were likely to recommend STAR to colleagues

 STAR provides participants with immersive job placements in USAID Missions and global health organizations with support services designed to build their capacity and contribute technical expertise to address high-impact needs.
 STAR Fellows and Interns participate in customized learning activities to enhance knowledge and skills, and support career development.
 STAR is working with Ministries of Health, private companies, NGOs, and academic institutions to meet complex global health challenges.

 STAR is improving critical care, especially related to patient oxygen supply and ecosystems, in LMICs.
 STAR is engaging with UCSF, and their strong relationship with the World Federation of Societies of Anesthesiologists (WFSA), to access technical experts who can provide advice, create tools for assessment, knowledge sharing, and education, and implement technical assistance in these important aspects of countries’ responses to the COVID-19 pandemic.
 Through UCSF-WFSA, STAR is also developing critical care mentorship platforms and communication/education portals to be utilized by WFSA and in-country implementing partners in countries to support local critical care teams responding to the pandemic.

 - Collaboration Laboratory